-Experience and expertise: Christopher is an international Chairman, Chief Executive and Board Director with an exemplary track record in multiple industry sectors including luxury goods, branded goods, Digital Transformation and e-commerce.
-He is highly skilled in strategy, e-commerce, business development, retail and marketing.
+Design Milk Co Limited Directors' report 30 June 2022 Name: Title: Experience and expertise: Christopher Colfer Non-Executive Director Christopher is an international Chairman, Chief Executive and Board Director with an exemplary track record in multiple industry sectors including luxury goods, branded goods, Digital Transformation and e-commerce.
+He is highly skilled in strategy, e- commerce, business development, retail and marketing.
 For nine years he served as a Non-Executive Board Member of online luxury fashion retailer The Net-A-Porter Group Limited, and subsequently led the full acquisition.
 He also served on the Board of global online marketplace LYST for five years.
 Christopher currently serves on the Board of Woolworths Holdings in South Africa along with other directorships in verticals such as Fashion, Cosmetics, Skincare and Technology.
-Christopher was appointed as an Interim Chief Executive Office ('CEO') from 23 March 2018 until the appointment of new CEO Robert Mancini on 30 July 2018.

-Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None

-Interests in shares: 1,386,190 ordinary shares

-Name: Arnaud Massenet Title: Non-Executive Director

-Qualifications: CPA and an MBA from UNCC (North Carolina)
+Christopher was the Interim Chief Executive Officer of the consolidated entity from 23 March 2018 until the appointment of new CEO Robert Mancini on 30 July 2018.
+Other current directorships: Former directorships (last 3 years): None Special responsibilities: Interests in shares: None 1,386,190 ordinary shares Interests in options: Interests in rights: 641,330 options over ordinary shares None Name: Title: Qualifications: Experience and expertise: Arnaud Massenet Non-Executive Director CPA and an MBA from UNCC (North Carolina) Arnaud is a board member and the CEO of de-pury.com, an online art platform which he started with Simon and Michaela de Pury.
+Arnaud is the former CEO and founding partner of Luma, a leading alternative managed account platform in Europe, which was established with Gottex Asset Management Group in 2010.
+Arnaud is also a founding partner of the leading online fashion destination, The Net-A-Porter Group Limited, and was an active board member for over 10 years.
+Arnaud has also worked for over 13 years in investment banking, with leading firms such as Morgan Stanley and Lehman Brothers, Arnaud is the Chairman of GRIP.
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Interests in rights: None None 3,676,923 ordinary shares 741,330 options over ordinary shares None